 2013, 3ocloc Bogey, by Dubagenda/3oB.
 Written and recorded in Abbottsford, Victoria 2007-08; and Canberra, ACT 2017-18.

-2007 Decaytech Daydream (shelved). written and recorded in thornbury Victoria, 2004-05. featured guest raps by Rojo D, MC Martyr, COX 1, Pataphysics, Heptune, Krisdafari.
-4 tracks mastered but not pressed up due to lack of funds.
+2007 Decaytech Daydream (shelved). written and recorded in Thornbury Victoria, 2004-05. featured guest raps by Rojo D, MC Martyr, COX 1, Pataphysics, Heptune, Krisdafari.
+4 tracks mastered but not pressed up due to lack of funds and quality control.

 2006 Droids/No Compromise EP featuring MC Martyr/Ptaphysics/Cox 1 (Mastered but not released with shelving of Decaytech Daydream)